 After we (finally) found parking, we began our day by watching the gorgeous sunrise at Miradouro de Santa Luzia – one of the many stunning viewpoints in Lisbon.
 We snapped a few photos, toured around, and made sure to visit some of the iconic spots in Lisbon like the waterfront, pink street, library, and the yellow street cars.

-If you suffer from gluten intolerance like myself, then I highly recommend you head to Zarazuela here – which is the best gluten-free baked goods I have ever had!
+If you suffer from celiac disease or a gluten intolerance like myself, then I highly recommend you head to Zarazuela here – which is the best gluten-free baked goods I have ever had!
 Seriously!

 They also have the classic Portuguese tarts in gluten-free and vegan-friendly versions.
 These were DELICIOUS!

 When visiting Lisbon on your trip to Portugal, you can’t miss out on these.
 Add any of these to your Portugal travel guide for your trip and you won’t be disappointed.

 Ler Devagar Bookstore

 This is the coolest bookstore in Lisbon, if I do say so myself.
 The Ler Devagar Bookstore would make any book lover’s dream come true.
 When entering, you step into a place that immediately arouses your curiosity and satisfies your inner “book nerd.”

 The name “Ler Devagar” literally translates to “read slowly” in Portuguese.
 There is an extensive selection of books here that will definitely appeal to fans of any genre!